Japanese Patterns of Design

 Hamayumi and Hagoita

 For boys, people gift hamayumi (ceremonial bow to ward off evil), and for girls, they give hagoita (a battledore).
-Parents display these gifts with the wish that the baby would grow up in good health.
+Parents display these gifts with the wish that the baby will grow up in good health.

 Setsubun (the day before the beginning of spring): Shinto Rituals